magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

 * TOC
 {:toc}

-ThingsBoard supports a multilingual interface through its built-in internationalization (i18n) system.
+IoT Hub supports a multilingual interface through its built-in internationalization (i18n) system.
 Select and use the interface in the language that suits you best.

 However, for more specific requirements, the **Custom translation** feature is available, which allows you to:
 - [Add new languages](#adding-new-language);